dengking/discrete/docs/Experts/cp-algorithms/Data-Structures/Segment-Tree/index.md

 The constant $\text{INF}$  is equal to some large number that is bigger than all numbers in the array.
 Its usage means, that there is no number greater than or equal to $x$  in the segment.
 It has the meaning of "there is no answer in the given interval".

+#### Find the smallest number greater or equal to a specified number.
+With modification queries.

+This task is similar to the previous.
+The last approach has a disadvantage, it was not possible to modify the array between answering queries.
+Now we want to do exactly this: a **modification query** will do the assignment  $a[i] = y$ .

 ### Range updates (Lazy Propagation)

 All problems in the above sections discussed modification queries that only affected a single element of the array each.
 However the **Segment Tree** allows applying modification queries to an entire segment of contiguous elements, and perform the query in the same time $O(\log n)$ .